avneeshroks/typefaster/README.md

 ### Server side implementation using sockets :smile:

-* Havve used Node.js, Socket.io, Express.js
+* Have used Node.js, Socket.io, Express.js
 * Client connecting and generating their usernames
 * Create Socket connections between client and server
 * Created channel logic where there coculd be only two users can be connected to make it multiplayer